shooshtarilab/RegSCOUT/README.md

 This parameter should be used for setting the working directory (the directory address should end with "/"). **This parameter should always be set when using RegSCOUT regardless of the value of --finemap or --mode**.
 All the output and intermediate files of the pipeline are generated in this directory.
 If running the pipeline with --mode peak_table, the peak-by-cell and peak-peak interaction tables of the pipeline should be provided in this directory.

-*All directories specified in parameters should end with "/"* *Please note that case (lower/upper case) matters when naming columns in files provided to RegSCOUT for analysis*
+*All directories specified in parameters should end with "/"*

+*Please note that case (lower/upper case) matters in all aspects of this pipeline (parameters, column names for input files, etc.)*

 ## If fine-mapping must be conducted (--finemap Y)